CBS News controversies and criticism

 CBS News, the news division of the television and radio broadcaster CBS, has faced several notable controversies throughout its history.
-This includes the resignation of CBS News president Fred Friendly in 1966 to protest against Vietnam War coverage, the 2004 Killian documents controversy involving Dan Rather presenting improperly verified documents, accusations of liberal bias and plagiarism, and several instances of misrepresented or erroneously attributed footage.
+This includes the resignation of CBS News president Fred Friendly in 1966 to protest against Vietnam War coverage, the 2004 Killian documents controversy involving Dan Rather presenting improperly verified documents, accusations of bias and plagiarism, and several instances of misrepresented or erroneously attributed footage.

 1960s

-In 1964, Rep. Jimmy Utt (R-Cal.) filed a libel suit against CBS regarding a CBS Reports "Case History of a Rumor" program.
+In 1964, Rep. Jimmy Utt (R-CA) filed a libel suit against CBS regarding a CBS Reports "Case History of a Rumor" program.
 He claimed the defendants had "'entrapped' him into giving a television interview that turned out to be a 'cross examination' by Roger Mudd, who acted as 'prosecutor, judge, and jury.'"
 The case was dismissed.
 Utt died in office in 1970 and was succeeded by John G. Schmitz.

 On February 15, 1966, CBS News president Fred Friendly resigned in protest after the network declined to show hearings of the Senate Foreign Relations Committee regarding the expanding Vietnam War in favor of reruns of I Love Lucy.
 The decision, made by the network's vice president of broadcasting, John M. Schneider, specifically related to the testimony of George F. Kennan not being shown, in contrast to NBC News, which was showing it live.